Whale shark diving

-For high excitement in the deep blue sea, nothing else compares to a swimming-with-whale-sharks experience.
-Getting up close and personal with these gentle giants is achievable in complete safety and unforgettable style with the exclusive, lifetime experience of a whale-shark-swimming tour on offer at RedBalloon.
+For high excitement in the deep blue sea, nothing else compares to a swimming with whale sharks experience.
+Getting up close and personal with these gentle giants is achievable in complete safety and unforgettable style with the exclusive, lifetime experience of a whale shark swimming tour on offer at RedBalloon.
+This is truly a bucket list worthy experience that will create those enriching memories you look back on for years to come.

-The Whale Shark Swim and Snorkel Tour with Lunch and Photos, Exmouth, WA, which features multiple snorkel stops on Ningaloo Reef, includes return transfers, snorkelling equipment, lunch, snacks, tea and coffee.
+If you’re looking for a whale shark diving experience, RedBalloon offers some great tours that include different benefits.
+The Whale Shark Swim and Snorkel Tour with Lunch and Photos located in Exmouth, WA, features multiple snorkel stops on Ningaloo Reef, includes return transfers, snorkelling equipment, lunch, snacks, tea and coffee.
 A professional underwater photography package is also a highlight of this exclusive tour.
 Use of kayak and paddleboard equipment, commemorative whale shark swimmer certificate and a celebratory glass of bubbly (for mature ages) is also included in this unforgettable marine-life experience.
+On RedBalloon you will also find other whale shark diving tour options including a private experience for up to 20 people!

 Is swimming with whale sharks safe?